2026 Buyer Leverage: Maximizing Purchasing Power in the FM Market

 - Repair Requests: Buyers are again successfully requesting fixes for "deferred maintenance" items like aging HVAC systems or roof repairs.

-- House Hacking: For those looking to maximize leverage, purchasing a home with an ADU near NDSU or Concordia allows rental income to offset your new mortgage.
+- House Hacking: For those looking to maximize leverage, purchasing a home with an ADU near NDSU or Concordia allows rental income to offset your new mortgage—a powerful strategy for single-income buyers.

 Map Your 2026 Search.